collapsed-stacks/startups/questions/87/can-i-target-users-outside-my-country-in-my-new-startup.md

 - tagged: `international`, `legal`
 - score: 5

-<p>I am planning to start up an online business targeting users in a different country.
+I am planning to start up an online business targeting users in a different country.
 The business is providing an online service for managing schools online including payments, scheduling and reporting.
 Is there any law around this?
-Do I need to get approval if I am targeting a specific country which I am not in?</p>
+Do I need to get approval if I am targeting a specific country which I am not in?

 ## Answer 132